Pickleball FAQ

 Many Life Time locations offer Open Play times that are designated for specific skill levels.
 For example, “Intermediate Open Play” is recommended for intermediate level pickleball players who will rotate partners each match.

 If you are looking to be matched with a similar-skilled player, we recommend joining a pickleball mixer!
-Mixers are $10 per event.
-Timing and availability of these offerings vary by club.
+Mixer pricing, timing and availability vary by club.
 We recommend getting connected with the pickleball leader at your local Life Time to ensure you are connected with the correct group of players.

 Can I bring a guest with me to play pickleball?